cbarbr/ws_fpga/README.md

 FPGA-Based Systolic Array Accelerator for GEMM Operations

 This was a class project for EECS 570 Parallel Computing Architecture at the University of Michigan.
+The paper associated with this work is available under `paper/570_FPGA_GEMM_Accel_Report.pdf`.

 This project was built for Vivado 2025.1 and uses a build script avoid storing project information on the repo.